dbergmanns/Proyect/README.md

 ## IV.
 Data

-The datasets that we plan to use are:
+In order to obtain the number of immigrants living in the United States and employment figures by county we used to different databases:

+1. Integrated Public Use Microdata Surveys (IPUMS).

+The datasets are available at: https://usa.ipums.org/usa-action/extract_requests/download

-1. IPUMS- https://usa.ipums.org/usa-action/extract_requests/download- From this dataset we want to identify the people that are not U.S. citizens and that lived in a different country 1 or 5 years ago.
+From this dataset we want to identify the people that are not U.S. citizens and that lived in a different country 1 or 5 years ago.
 ·     Migration status- where was the person living 1 and 5 years ago? (same state, another state, or another country) ·      Race (does not include Hispanic)
 ·      Hispanic
 ·      Age
 ·      Sex
 ·      Citizenship

-2. U.S. Department of Labor: Employment, Hours, and Earnings - State and Metro Area https://beta.bls.gov/dataQuery/find?fq=survey:[sm]&s=popularity:D. We want to obtain information on employment status for immigrants.
-·      (Un)employment rates
-·      Non-farm payrolls
-The dataset will be panel data as we will have information for different states (depending on the information available) and years.
+2. American Community Survey (ACS).
+Originally we were going to download the employment figures from the U.S. Department of Labor, however, we decided to do an analysis by county instead of by state.
+States such as California are very large so an analysis on immigration and employment at the state level may not be very illustrative.
+The U.S. Department of Labor does not have data at the county level so we decided to dowload employment figures from the ACS.

+The datasets are available at: https://factfinder.census.gov/faces/nav/jsf/pages/download_center.xhtml

+The final dataset with the two datasets of IPUMS and ACS consists of panel data by county and year (2007-2016).

 ## V. Descriptive Statistics